milthorpe/TeaLeaf/README.md

 ## The Make system

  There is a single master Makefile in the root of the application and each set of kernels has it's own Makefile.
 The make system is not well tested for portability, so expect to adjust the kernel-specific Makefiles for particular architecture.

  Unless you are looking to significantly change the structure of the application, it is likely that you will only need to adjust the user-defined parameters at the top of the Makefile.

  `KERNELS` should match one of the kernel suite (see Structure and Code elements below) sub-directories, e.g. omp3 or raja.

  `CPROFILER` accepts either `yes` or `no` and enables the lightweight C profiling tool for function level profiling.

  `DEBUG` accepts `yes` or `no` and enable debugging flags

  `OPTIONS` is for user defined options, useful for testing without major development.
-We support the -DNO_MPI flag to disable all MPI functionality, allowing the application to be built with standard compilers.
+We support the `-DNO_MPI` flag to disable all MPI functionality, allowing the application to be built with standard compilers.
+The `-DENABLE_PROFILING` turns on the code's coarse grained internal profiler end.
+Timing information is reported at the end of the simulation in the tea.out file.

  `CC` is the C compiler

  `CPP` is the C++ compiler

  `COMPILER` accepts a single upper case descriptor for the compiler being used, please see the `make.flags` file in order to see the existing compiler flags available.

  Should additional adjustments to the make system be required, it is preferred that they are made in the Makefiles included in each of the kernel suites, to separate concerns as much as possible.
 It's probably best to look at the existing Makefiles for examples of how to create a new kernel suite Makefile.
 There are some aspects of the main make system that can be affected from within one of the kernel suite Makefiles.

  The `TL_LINK`, `TL_COMPILER`, `TL_FLAGS`, and `TL_LDFLAGS` variables can be overloaded from within a kernel suite Makefile, in order to overload the compiler used for linking, and compilation, the compilation, and linking flags respectively.

 ## Compiling

 Ideally, the description of the Makefile above makes it very clear what is required to build the TeaLeaf application, some examples are given below: